TEALSK12/introduction-to-computer-science/lesson_62.md

 Students will be able to...
   * Identify factors to use when choosing between project ideas
   * Rank a group of proposed project ideas using the identified factors

+---
+#### Emphasizing with students ...
+#### Big Ideas - personal design interests and team collaboration goals

+When coming up with ideas, personal interests should be considered.
+The final product should reflect the personality of the designers behind the product.
+However, if you are working as a group, there may be differences in interests and preferences.
+Your goal as a group, is to agree on one project idea that is interesting to everyone (doesn't have to be everyone's favourite or first choice).
+Everyone should be willing to see the project through to completion.

+---

 ## Materials/Preparation